 Her health slowly started deteriorating in February 2020.
 She started losing weight.
 She was an excellent homemaker, so she loved organizing everything in the right manner.
 The servants were not coming during the lockdown, and she started doing more work, which affected her health.

 She was thinking of our daughters and wanted them to get settled and married.
-She had it in her mind that she does not have much time, so she started doing a lot of planning.
-She used to call our daughters every day and tell them what all jewelry she had.
+She had it in her mind that she did not have much time, so she started doing a lot of planning.
+She used to call our daughters every day and tell them all the jewellery she had.
 She used to gather other ladies in the family to make a list and plan everything.
-We used to ask her why she was doing all these and that she would be fine again, but in the back of her mind, she knew that the end was coming.
+We used to ask her why she was doing all this and that she would be fine again, but in the back of her mind, she knew that the end was coming.

 Still, we were fighting with a smiling face and enjoying ourselves because we wanted her to be comfortable with whatever journey is left.
 She wanted to live comfortably in her last days.
 Everyone needs a graceful release.
 She used to say that she wanted to go because she was suffering.
 She was so fit; she never ate any junk food, used to do regular Yoga and walk and had a very disciplined life overall.

 We were prepared for the inevitable for the last six months, but that didn't make it any easier when it happened.
-We still feel that the doorbell will ring, and she will come back from a holiday, or she would call us from her room to help her.
+We still feel that the doorbell will ring, and she will come back from a holiday, or she will call us from her room to help her.
 I believe every couple should have an end-of-life conversation.
-Now, I don't have any Stress about what I have to do because she has told me everything; I know what her wishes were and what she wanted.
-There is always a gap in life that no one can fill but being courageous and smiling is the only option we have.
+Now, I don't have any stress about what I have to do because she has told me everything; I know what her wishes are and what she wants.
+There is always a gap in life that no one can fill, but being courageous and smiling is the only option we have.